Visit our Sister Sites:

 How to Grow Tulips

 Tulips are very easy to grow.
-There is a lot of fun in the planning stage.
+The planning stage is a lot of fun.
 Many people will design an artistic, colorful layout for the blooms.
 It's a chance to express yourself.

-Select the location for planting your tulip bulbs.
+Select the location to plant your tulip bulbs.
 Prepare the soil by working it well, removing rocks, and weeds.
 Mix in plenty of organic material and fertilizer.
 Special bulb formulas and bone meal work best.
-Note however, that tulips are very forgiving.
+(Note: however, tulips are very forgiving).
 They will bloom in almost any soil, almost anywhere.
 The only place where growing them will be a problem is in wet soil, as the bulbs can rot.

 When buying bulbs, select only the finest quality bulbs.
 Buying "cheap" tulip bulbs often results in inferior blooms.
 In general the bigger the bulb, the bigger the bloom.
 There are early, mid, and late blooming varieties.
 Keep this in mind as you plan and purchase your bulbs.